SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 ## Claim Synthesis
 ### Development phase – How and So-What
 * Four points
-	* Conservatism lead to non
+	* Conservatism lead to non-compromise
+	* New styles infiltrated the government causing a lack of response or even capitulation

 ## Defluffifying
 CHOSEN THESIS CLAIM